Search icon

 Share Post

 The automobile industry has come a long way in terms of safety equipment and advanced safety features.
-That’s why modern-day cars have become safer for the driver, passengers and other road users.
+That’s why modern-day cars have become safer for the driver, passengers, and other road users.
 One of the most crucial safety features of a car is the airbag.
-Airbags in cars are a passive safety feature, which works best in conjunction with seatbelts.
+An airbag in a car is a passive safety feature, which works best in conjunction with seatbelts.
 This article will provide a deep insight into car airbag types and their working mechanism.

 Airbags are tightly packed at various locations inside the cabin, depending on the type of airbag.
 Most commonly, you find the airbags on the dashboard.
 If there’s a collision, they inflate very quickly and provide cushioning for the passengers to reduce the chances of your body colliding with the vehicle’s interior.
 In the following sections, let’s look at the working mechanism and different types of airbags.

+Now that what an airbag is in a car is clear, let us understand how it works.
 Airbags work by means of a chemical reaction and a bunch of sensors.
-But, before diving deep into the car airbag working, let’s look at some of the main components of the system.
-An airbag system consists of crash sensors, inflator, airbag module and airbag control unit.
+But before diving deep into how airbags in a car work, let’s look at some of the main components of the system.
+An airbag system consists of crash sensors, an inflator, an airbag module and an airbag control unit.
 These components work in conjunction to efficiently deploy the airbag if there’s an accident/collision.

 So, how does the car airbag system work?
 Refer to the points below to find out the answer.